PrenticeMHS/SubModule-MHS-Oct-Demo/README.md

     - make sure to refernece the 'Stock' schema script
     - PROMPT: Create a new Migration script that will add quantity to the stock table with a default of 0 as well as create a new seeding script that will populate it based on the store and product table with random quanties.
     - run the 2 new scripts to add the quantity field and the seeding script.
+    - Ensure that the Migration file is placed in the “Migrations” folder, and the seeding script is placed in the “Seeding” folder.
     - go back to the database
     - End off with this query:
 Select strs.outlet, strs.location, p.Name, stck.quantity